e-tinkers/uc1609/README.md

 ***void scroll(uint8_t yPixel)***

 This function scrolls the displayed image up by number of pixels specified by `yPixel`(0-64).
+The number of pixels that has been move out of the top of the screen get insert at the bottom of the screen, create an rotation effect.
+See the demonstration in "test_UC1609_bitmap_image" example.

 ***void rotate(uint8_t rotateValue)***